 Note: If other business writing habits are driving you crazy, please share them below.

 1. If you are a manager or supervisor who closely edits employee writing, stop making small, insignificant changes in their work.
 For example, do not change essential to important or can to are able.
 Those kinds of changes discourage and irritate writers.
 If you must make changes, explain each edit to the writer so he or she understands why your change makes the piece stronger.
-Get my Help Employees Write Better if your goal is to develop writers on the job.

 3. If you write paragraphs of more than 10 typed lines, stop at 5.
 People skip over thick slabs of text in search of skimmable content.
 No matter how well written your long paragraphs may be, if no one reads them, your hard work is wasted.
 Follow this rule: one idea per paragraph.
 When a paragraph gets long, break it into two or more ideas.